 01 of 08

 Malaysia, specifically Penang, has some of the best food on offer in Southeast Asia.
-This paradise for foodies came about partially thanks to Chinese and Indian immigrants who brought with them new spices and cooking techniques.
+This paradise for foodies came about partially thanks to Chinese and Indian immigrants who brought new spices and cooking techniques with them to the island.

-- Malaysian Noodle Dishes: A staggering number of tasty noodle dishes -- mostly Chinese in origin -- can be purchased from street vendors for less than one dollar.
+- Malaysian Noodle Dishes: A staggering number of tasty noodle dishes, mostly of Chinese origin, can be purchased from street vendors for less than one dollar.

-- Malaysian Indian Food: Malaysia's large Indian Muslim community offers delicious and healthy cuisine sometimes served on banana leaves -- a great choice for vegetarians.
+- Malaysian Indian Food: Malaysia's large Indian Muslim community cook up delicious cuisine that is sometimes served on banana leaves — a great choice for vegetarians.

 02 of 08

-Vietnam, along with Laos, is one of the few culinary bastions left in Southeast Asia where travelers can still find good bread, cheese, and wine.
+Vietnam, along with Laos, is one of the few places in Southeast Asia where travelers can still find good bread, cheese, and wine — three items left behind by the French.

-- Cao Lau: Found only in Hoi An, cao lau is arguably the rarest noodle dish in the world.
+- Cao Lau: Found only in the quaint tourist town of Hoi An, cao lau is arguably the rarest noodle dish in the world thanks to ancient well water that is used in the preparation.

 03 of 08

-Thai food hardly needs introduction; pad thai, curries, and other fabulously spicy dishes have made their way around the world.
+Thai food hardly needs introduction: pad thai, colorful curries, and other fabulously spicy dishes have made reputations known around the world.

 - Thai Street Food: Thailand has some of the best street food in the world.
-With prices around one dollar or less, an excellent dinner can be had by just grazing from food carts.
+With prices around one dollar a meal, an excellent dinner can be had by just grazing from food carts.
+The carts in places where locals eat are infinitely... better than those along Khao San Road.

 04 of 08

-Khmer food may not be as famous as that of their neighbors, but the dishes are unique and tasty.
+Khmer food may not be as famous as food from neighboring countries, but the dishes are unique and tasty.
 Food is commonly prepared with prahok, a fish paste which lends a unique flavor to curries and rice.

-- Amok: Cambodia's signature curry is typically prepared with fish, however, variants with chicken can be found.
+- Amok: Cambodia's signature curry is typically made with fish, however, chicken is always available.
 The meat is prepared in banana leaves and then seasoned with a blend of spices.

-- Bai Cha: A fried rice variant made with sausage and soy sauce -- certainly filling!
+- Bai Cha: A fried rice variant made with sausage and soy sauce — certainly a filling option for the hungry!

 05 of 08

-Laotian cuisine is similar to food from neighboring Thailand and Cambodia, however, many dishes have their own unique, local twist.
+Laotian cuisine shares some parallels with neighboring Thailand and Cambodia, however, many dishes have their own unique, local twist.

-- Laap: Spelled a variety of different ways, laap is the national dish in Laos.
-Roughly chopped meat is blended with toasted rice and then seasoned with fish sauce and lime.
+- Laap: Spelled a variety of different ways, laap is pretty well the national dish in Laos.
+Roughly chopped meat (most often beef, chicken, pork, or duck) is blended with toasted rice and then seasoned with herbs, fish sauce, and lime.

 - Ping Pa: Ping pa consists of marinated freshwater fish grilled slowly until it becomes dry and stringy.
-Ping Gai, the chicken variant, is smoky and addictive.
+Ping Gai, the chicken... variant, is smoky and tasty.

 06 of 08

-Food in the Philippines is a fusion of Asian cuisine with many Spanish and European influences.
+Food in the Philippines is a fusion of Asian cuisine with many Spanish and European influences blended with Chinese.
+Philippine cuisine is different, and arguably heavier than other Southeast Asian cuisine.

 - Kare-Kare: Oxtail, tripe, and vegetables are added to a peanut-based broth to make this heavy stew.